andreasneuber/wp-plugin-on-the-fly/README.md

 ## Usage
+After plugin activation in admin menu "Tools" you will see a new item "Create Plugin".
-Add your plugin name, description, author details in a WP backend form.
+Go there and add your plugin name, description, author details in a WP backend form.
 Choose if plugin should have a admin page.
 Press "Save" and your new plugin will be created.